nandoflorestan/keepluggable/ROADMAP.rst

 This version
 ============

+- Locally, store files with their extension so webservers know the MIME type

 Urgent
 ======

 - Use reg instead of subclassing
-- Tests
+- Add automated tests
 - Use / instead of - to separate the namespace in the filename
-- Store files with their extension so webservers know the MIME type

 Ideas
 =====

-- CSRF protection
+- Review CSRF protection
 - Read EXIF data to fill in date and location, hopefully before the user types these
 - Read other EXIF, IPTC, and XMP metadata in photo files
 - Detect whether an image is already in the store and let the user edit it